4damo5/Spoti-match/README.md

 one is the list of artist in the first playlist, one is the list of artist in the second playlist, and the last is the match

 Still a bit buggy but works to a degree
+(does not work with playlists that have podcasts in them)